-Lease term 125 years For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
-Maximum share you can own You can buy up to 100% of your home.
-Transfer of freehold At 100% ownership, the freehold will transfer to you.
-Landlord Acis Group Ltd Acis House 57 Bridge Street Gainsborough DN21 1GG Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+You can buy up to 100% of your home.
+At 100% ownership, the freehold will transfer to you. , , At 100% ownership, the freehold will transfer to you.
+Acis Group Ltd Acis House To Bridge Street Gainsborough DN21 1GG Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
-Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
+When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
 If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
-Pets We will require you; not to keep or feed or permit to be kept or fed on the Premises any animals other than a reasonable number of normal domestic pets that shall not be kept for breeding or rearing purposes and not at any time to keep on the Premises any dog as defined under the Dangerous Dogs Act 1991' Subletting You can rent out a room in the home, but you must live there at the same time.
-You cannot sublet (rent out) your entire home unless you either: own a 100% share; or have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and have your mortgage lender's permission if you have a mortgage
+We will require you; not to keep or feed or permit to be kept or fed on the Premses any animals other than a reasonable number of nornal domestic pets that shall not be kept for breeding or earing purposes and not at any time to keep on the Premses any dog as defined under the Dangerous Dogs Act 1991' You can rent out a room in the home, but you must live here at the same time.
+You cannot sublet (rent out) your entire home unless you either: • own a 100% share; or have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document) and have your mortgage lender's permission if you have a mortgage